Deep Learning in Asset Pricing: Estimation

 \subsection{Feedforward Network (FFN)}

-A feedforward network (FFN)\footnote{FFN are among the simplest neural networks and treated in detail in standard machine learning textbooks, e.g. \cite{goodfellow2016}.} is a universal approximator that can learn any functional relationship between an input and output variable with sufficient data:

-We will consider four different FFN: For the covariates $x=[I_t,I_{t,i}]$ we estimate (1) the optimal weights in our GAN network ($y=\omega$), (2) the optimal instruments for the moment conditions in our GAN network ($y=g$), (3) the conditional mean return ($y=R^e_{t+1,i}$) and (4) the second moment ($y=R^e_{t+1,i}F_{t+1}$).
+A feedforward network (FFN)\footnote{FFN are among the simplest neural networks and treated in detail in standard machine learning textbooks, e.g. \cite{goodfellow2016}.} is a flexible non-parametric estimator for a general functional relationship $y = f(x)$ between the covariates $x$ and a variable $y$.
+In contrast to conventional non-parametric estimators like kernel regressions or splines, FFNs do not only estimate non-linear relationships but are also designed to capture interaction effects between a large dimensional set of covariates.
+We will consider four different FFNs: For the covariates $x=[I_t,I_{t,i}]$ we estimate (1) the optimal weights in our GAN network ($y=\omega$), (2) the optimal instruments for the moment conditions in our GAN network ($y=g$), (3) the conditional mean return ($y=\mathbbm E_t[R^e_{t+1,i}]$) and (4) the second moment ($y=\mathbbm E_t[R^e_{t+1,i}F_{t+1}$]) to obtain the SDF loadings $\beta_{t,i}$.

 We start with a one-layer neural network.
-It combines the raw predictor variables (or features) $x=x^{(0)} \in \mathbbm R^{K^{(0)}}$ linearly and applies a non-linear transformation.
+It combines the original covariates $x=x^{(0)} \in \mathbbm R^{K^{(0)}}$ linearly and applies a non-linear transformation.
 This non-linear transformation is based on an element-wise operating activation function.
-We choose the popular function known as the rectified linear unit (ReLU)\footnote{Other activation functions include sigmoid, hyperbolic tangent function and leaky ReLU.}, which component-wise thresholds the inputs and is defined as
+We choose the popular function known as the rectified linear unit (ReLU)\footnote{Other activation functions include sigmoid, hyperbolic tangent function and leaky ReLU.
+ReLU activation functions have a number of advantages including the non-saturation of its gradient, which greatly accelerates the convergence of stochastic gradient descent compared to the sigmoid/hyperbolic functions (Krizhevsky et al. (2012) and fast calculations of expensive operations.}, which component-wise thresholds the inputs and is defined as

 The result is the hidden layer $x^{(1)}=(x_1^{(1)},...,x_{K^{(1)}}^{(1)})$ of dimension $K^{(1)}$ which depends on the parameters $W^{(0)}=(w_1^{(0)},...,w_{K^{(0)}}^{(0)})$ and the bias term $w_0^{(0)}$.
 The output layer is simply a linear transformation of the output from the hidden layer.